 Depending on your own focus, these areas can also be important:

 ► Financial Strength.
 What sort of debt ratios does the utility have?
 What is the history of rate increases to make additional operating funds available?
 This and other information may be available in the Comprehensive Annual Financial Report (CAFR).

 ►Capital Plans.
 What are the utility Capital Improvement Plans (CIP), and what do these forebear with respect to demand for your own goods and services?

 ►Relationships.
 What is the status of your relationship to each utility, and that of your competition?
 How has your revenue trended over the years?
 What is your win rate on bids?
 Given the turnover of utility staff, often related to retirement of senior contacts, how secure is your overall footing in the account?

-Isthe utility facing active regulatory or customer issues that make them more or less suitable as a customer?
+► Special circumstances.
+Is the utility facing active regulatory or customer issues that make them more or less suitable as a customer?

 You have an idea of your ideal customer’s profile.
 Some combination of the questions posed and other information will help you define the best segments of your target utility market.
 Then, you can marshal your resources to focus on the most important relationships, your best current and future customers.

 You can see that our vital, challenging Water Market is best-approached with a strategic mindset.
 If you this is a challenge the solution maybe Business Intelligence (BI).